Edgar-Noita/SSCSI-Sensing-Matrix-Code/README.md

 # SSCSI Summary

 Figure Below shows the SSCSI and the CASSI architectures.
-The figure was extrated from the reference paper
+The figure was extrated from the reference paper.
+In SSCSI, the information arrives at the gray scale sensor in focus and the coding process depends on 2 parameters: the position of the mask with respect to the sensor and the dispersion process given by the grating.
 ![Alt text](https://github.com/Edgar-Noita/SSCSI-Sensing-Matrix-Code/blob/main/git_1.png "Title")

+The forwarded model matrix has the shape as depicted below.
+The figure was extrated from the reference paper.